Breadcrumb

 Overview

-The vaccine prevents most cases of COVID-19.
+The vaccine prevents many cases of COVID-19.
 But if you do still catch COVID-19, your symptoms will probably be less severe than if you hadn't gotten the vaccine.
 You can't get COVID-19 from the vaccine.

 Who should get the vaccine?